Msg#: 4399397 posted 2:15 pm on Dec 19, 2011 (gmt 0)

 Msg#: 4399397 posted 3:16 pm on Dec 19, 2011 (gmt 0)

 Thanks for your reply Ian.

 I believe I have an account of what is going on now.
 We started a campaign doing display ads on an ad network.
 The very next day we started receiving traffic from these spam sites.
 I believe that the spammer discovered our website through these ads, and started "referrer spamming" us in hopes of getting linkbacks.

 This would explain why we continue to get traffic from these spam sites even though the display ad campaign has been shut off.

 Msg#: 4399397 posted 9:28 am on Dec 20, 2011 (gmt 0)

+Hey Ian, can you please shine a light on the technical side of "referrer spamming"?
 OnionSEO said he didn't see any links or banners pointing to his site from target sites. is this some form of cloaking or smth?